Montana Earthquake Is Felt For Hundreds Of Miles Early Thursday

 At least 10 measurable temblors hit Montana from 12:30 to 1:31 a.m.
 Thursday, with the last two having magnitudes of 3.9 and 4.4, according to the United States Geological Survey.

+The quake's epicenter was some 230 miles from Yellowstone National Park — and because it was felt from far away, the shaking led some in the area to wonder whether the Yellowstone supervolcano was finally emerging from its slumber.
+But the Yellowstone Volcano Observatory's most recent volcano alert level is listed as normal, and the park service has said that while the area normally has more than 1,000 earthquakes each year, its experts predict a large eruption "very unlikely" to strike in the next 1,000-10,000 years.

-More details from the USGS:
+More details about the overnight quake from the USGS:

 "The location and focal mechanism solution of this earthquake are consistent with right-lateral faulting in association with faults of the Lewis and Clark line, a prominent zone of strike-slip, dip slip and oblique slip faulting trending east-southeast from northern Idaho to east of Helena, Montana, southeast of this earthquake."